 In this context it should be noted that the modified Hough transform is the only candidate that is able to recognize the object, even if it partially lies outside the search image.
 The translation range of the other approaches is restricted automatically to the positions at which the object lies completely in the search image.
-Particularly in the case of large objects this results in an unfair comparison between the Hough transform and the other candidates, when considering computation time.
+Particularly in the case of large objects this results in an unfair comparison between the Hough transform and the other candidates when computation time is considered.

-3.3.
-Results
+3.3 Results

 In this section we present the results of the experiments described in section 3.2.
 Several plots illustrate the performance of the examined recognition methods.
-The description and the analyses of the plots are structured as in the previous section, i.e., at first the results of the robustness, then the accuracy, and finally the computation time are presented.
+The description and the analysis of the plots are structured as in the previous section, i.e., first the results of the robustness, then the accuracy, and finally the computation time are presented.

-3.3.1.
-Robustness
+3.3.1 Robustness

-At first, the sequence of the occluded IC was tested.
-Figure 7 shows the recognition rate of the shape-based matching approach depending on the minimum score and the greediness parameter.
+Occlusion.
+First, the sequence of the occluded IC was tested.
+Figure 8 shows the recognition rate of the shape-based matching approach depending on the minimum score and the greediness parameter.
 As expected, the number of correctly recognized objects decreases with increasing minimum score, i.e., the higher the degree of occlusion the smaller the parameter of the minimum score must be chosen to find the object.
-What also can be seen from this figure is that apparently the greediness parameter must be adjusted very carefully when dealing with occluded objects: For the given minimum score of 50% the recognition rate varies in the range between 48% and 82% corresponding to the two extreme greediness values of 1 and 0.
-On the other hand decreasing the greediness parameter from 1, which would never be chosen in practice, to 0.8 already improves the recognition rate to 64%.
-When we look at the curve corresponding to the greediness value 0, we can see that if the minimum score was chosen small enough the object was found in almost all images .
-The correlation between the score and the visibility of the object is studied beneath.
+What also can be seen from this figure is that apparently the greediness parameter must be adjusted carefully when dealing with occluded objects: For the given minimum score of 50% the recognition rate varies in the range between 48% and 82%, corresponding to the two extreme greediness values of 1 and 0.
+On the other hand, decreasing the greediness parameter from 1 to 0.8 already improves the recognition rate to 64%.
+When we look at the plotted line corresponding to the greediness value 0, we can see that if the minimum score was chosen small enough the object was found in almost all images.
+The correlation between the score and the visibility of the object is studied below.

-Figure 7.
-Recognition rate in the case of occlusions of shape-based matching using different values for the parameter greediness.
+Figure 8: Recognition rate in the case of occlusions of shape-based matching using different values for the parameter greediness.
 The "greedier" the search the more matches are missed.